sensingtheforest/sensingtheforest.github.io/src/exhibition/your-sonic-forest-dendrophone-peter-batchelor.md

 {% wrap "pl-3 mt-4 bg-indigo-100 border border-indigo-300 text-lg italic rounded-lg" %}

-:fire: ***Dendrophone*** can be enjoyed on-site at the Alice Holt forest until July 2025.
+:fire: ***Dendrophone*** can be enjoyed on-site at the Alice Holt forest until August 2025.
 It works 9.00-17.00 (London time).
 Don't miss it!

 {% endwrap %}